 18. 500 Days of Summer (2009)

 Dealing with heart breaks is perhaps the most gruesome experience one encounters in life.
 This is the story of 500 days of the togetherness and separation of two people completely antithetical to each other.
-The transient way this movies is crafted and the contrast that has been portrayed between the expectation versus reality strikes a chord that help us connect to the characters.
-Tough times give us insight into ourselves, they help us create an us that is unknown to any.
-Tom (Joseph Gordon-Levitt) and Summer (Zooey Deschanel) take us on an emotional adventure that delves us into the depths of individuality and maturity.
+The transient way this movies is crafted and the contrast that has been portrayed between the expectation and reality in life strikes a chord which helps us connect to the characters.
+Tom (Joseph Gordon-Levitt) and Summer (Zooey Deschanel) take us on an emotional adventure, offering insights into love, adulthood and individuality.

 Read More: Best LGBT Movies of All Time